ryanmak/Lightswitch/README.md

 ## 1.0.0 Features
-- Dimmable overlay that completely covers the device screen ✔️
+- Dimmable overlay that completely covers the device screen
-- The ability to keep your screen on ✔️
+- The ability to keep your screen on
 - Home screen widgets for
-  - Dimmable Overlay ✔️
+  - Dimmable Overlay
-  - Keep Screen On ✔️
+  - Keep Screen On
-- An app logo ✔️
-- All issues resolved ✔️